Luis-Vilar/chavetasoft-simple-logger/README.md

 import chavetasoftLogger from "chavetasoft-simple-logger";

 const app: Express = express();
-app.use(chavetasoftLogger()); /* true Enable the file log writer,
+app.use(chavetasoftLogger(true));/*
-                                 false Disable the file log writer.
+true Enable the file log writer, false Disable the file log writer. or you can use logger() without parameter to disable the file log writer as default
-                                 or you can use logger() without parameter to disable the file log writer as default */
+*/

 app.get("/", (req, res) => {
   res.send("Hello World");